nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     specifying any tags after it.

 <div markdown="block" class="alert alert-success">
-**:bulb: Tip:** You can edit any number of attributes with the edit command!
+**:bulb: Tip:** You can edit any number of attributes with the edit command.
 </div>

 Examples: